TabishIzhar/StrucPy/README.md

 *User Friendly*: StrucPy provides a user-friendly approach for the analysis of structure without the use of extensive coding.
 Its powerful methods perform almost every function required before and after analysis.
 It reduces the user loads by allowing to pass input arguments through Excel formats.

-*Platform for Design Optimization*: StrucPy gives full access to pre- and post-analysis data of the structure.
+*Platform for Structural Analysis*: StrucPy gives full access to pre- and post-analysis data of the civil engineering structure.
 User can use those data's as per their requirement and research.
 Thus eliminates lack of control over data exchange and dependency on commercial software to perform analysis.

 *Validity*: StrucPy are continuously monitored to remove any bugs and errors.
 The output of StrucPy is verified with the commercial software's like Bentley's STAAD PRO connect edition.
 Users are requested to report any issue/error encountered while using StrucPy.